Wynn, now a finance vice chair of Trump’s inaugural committee, once had nothing kind to say about his longtime gaming industry nemesis.

 A funny thing happened when Trump joined the Republican presidential circus much to the entertainment of late-night talk show hosts.
 Wynn was among few corporate executives to state publicly that Trump had a strong business sense and a chance to win in a crowded field.
 Wynn also attended a victory celebration when Trump pulled off an upset in the Nevada Republican primary.

-Although he declined to officially endorse Trump as fellow gaming goliath Sheldon Adelson had done, Wynn’s early warmth for the candidate stunned those of us who have followed the blood trail of their relationship the past 30 years.
+Although he declined to officially endorse Trump as fellow gaming goliath Sheldon Adelson had done, Wynn’s early warmth for the candidate stunned those of us who have followed the blood trail of their relationship over the past 30 years.

-If Wynn — who now says he never committed to booking “specific performers” for his old enemy’s big party — could only persuade Garth Brooks or some of his other many friends from the entertainment world to perform or even just show their faces at the inaugural ball, he’d surely be President Trump’s best friend forever.
+If Wynn—who now says he never committed to booking “specific performers” for his old enemy’s big party—could only persuade Garth Brooks or some of his other many friends from the entertainment world to perform or even just show their faces at the inaugural ball, he’d surely be President Trump’s best friend forever.